 Emergency housing assistance during COVID-19

-Do you have tenants having trouble paying rent because of the COVID-19 pandemic?
-Have your tenants lost a job or lost income during the COVID-19 health crisis?
+Are your tenants behind on rent?
 They may be eligible for assistance from the state that will send rent payments directly to you, the landlord.

-Low-income tenants may be eligible to receive help with paying their rent through the Department of Housing and Community Development (DHCD) and regional administering agencies .
+Low-income tenants may be eligible to receive help with paying their rent through the Department of Housing and Community Development (DHCD) and regional administering agencies.
+The Residential Assistance for Families in Transition (RAFT) program may provide income-eligible households with up to $10,000 to pay utilities or moving costs, overdue rent, or future rent in limited situations, and once approved, these payments are sent directly to landlords.

 It is very important landlords coordinate with tenants before they apply for rental assistance.
 Landlords must obtain and submit a signed tenant consent form before applying for assistance.
 Landlords should also check general income eligibility for programs.
-Tenant income eligibility limit is 80% of the Area Median Income (AMI) for assistance.
+Tenant income eligibility limit for assistance is 50% of the Area Median Income (AMI), or 60% of AMI for households who are at risk of domestic violence.
 You can check AMI limits in your city/town here.

 If you are a landlord and you believe your tenant may be eligible for rental assistance, you should:

-- Learn about ERAP, RAFT and ERMA programs.
+Learn about the RAFT program and other available resources.
 You can find more information below.

 - Find the regional agency is your area, and determine income eligibility for the metro area of your property.

 - Find out whether your tenant has already submitted an application for rental assistance.

 If your tenant has not previously applied for rental assistance, start an application by asking for your tenant to sign the required consent form that is available through the regional agency.